 Noble’s works serve as a catalyst for discussion regarding our complex relationship with the bee.
 An insect revered historically in myth, religion and literature, as well as in present-day science and industrial research, her project stimulates awareness of this species whose essential global existence is threatened by pests, chemicals and disease.

-Subscribe to QAGOMA YouTube to go behind-the-scenes of events and exhibitions / Watch APT9 videos or Read about artists in APT9
+Subscribe to QAGOMA YouTube to go behind-the-scenes / Watch APT9 videos / Read about artists in APT9

 APT9 has been assisted by our Founding Supporter Queensland Government and Principal Partner the Australian Government through the Australia Council, its arts funding and advisory body, and the Visual Arts and Craft Strategy, an initiative of the Australian, State and Territory Governments.